Peter-St/Android-UVC-Camera/README.md

 This is a Android Studio Project.
 It connects to a usb camera from your Android Device.
-(OTG cabel or OTG Hub needed) (It works with Micro Usb and Usb Type C devices)
+(OTG cabel or OTG Hub needed) (It works with Micro Usb and Usb Type C devices) (Some OTG cabels doesn't work -->  I'll found one which is an extern powered more Port USB-C OTG cable and doesn't work ...)

 # This Project was built to perform an Isochronous Video Stream from all Android Devices (Above 4.1 Ice Cream Sandwich)(Mediathek Devices too).